Skip to content

 During package development, the autocomplete include makes all dependency symbols available so the file compiles cleanly.

-But when calc is installed into another project, autocomplete is not supposed to “leak” into the consumer project.
+But when calc is installed into another project, autocomplete is not supposed to "leak" into the consumer project.
+When KnitPkg installs the composite package as a dependency, it:

 • disables the autocomplete include, and